-We invite proposals for papers, panels, posters, roundtables, and workshops that engage in diverse ways with issues of conscience, dissent, resistance, and civil liberties during World War I, in the United States and around the world.
-We encourage proposals that examine historical and contemporary parallels to the war.
-Strong conference papers will be given consideration for publication in special issues of Mennonite Quarterly Review and Peace & Change.
+Earlier in the year, a call for proposals took place centering around issues of conscience, dissent, resistance, and civil liberties during World War I, in the United States and around the world.
+Strong conference papers may be featured in special issues of Mennonite Quarterly Review and Peace & Change.

 A limited number of scholarships are available to those presenting papers at the Symposium.
 Scholarships are limited and, if granted, may only be a part of the sum requested.
 It is recommended that other funding also be actively sought.
 The application period is now closed.
 Please note that discounted student registration for the Symposium is available.